 A new Strategic Plan for 2017-22 was delivered and approved by the Board of Governors in January 2017 and it can be seen on our website.
-This plan will enable us to build on our reputation and success whilst recognising the challenging and uncertain external environment in which the HE sector currently operates.
+This plan enables us to build on our reputation and success whilst recognising the challenging and uncertain external environment in which the HE sector currently operates.
+The School continues to monitor and measure its performance against this plan.